HybirdCorp/creme_crm/doc/fr/Didacticiel - Coder un module.rst

     from datetime import date

-    from django.utils.translation import ugettext_lazy as _, ugettext
+    from django.utils.translation import gettext_lazy as _

     from creme.creme_core.gui.bricks import Brick